beudbeud/etherpadlite_ynh/README.md

 ## Configuration

-You can access two different admin panels, for Etherpad by accessing `domain.tld/admin`.
-You can also find a configuration file for Etherpad at this path `/var/www/etherpad/settings.json`.
+You can access Etherpad's admin panel at `domain.tld/admin`.
+The configuration file for Etherpad is at the path `/var/www/etherpad/settings.json`.

 *Skin Builder* (accessible at this address `domain.tld/pad/p/test#skinvariantsbuilder`) allows you to customize the skin of your pad.
 It will give you a parameter to copy into your configuration file `/var/www/etherpad/settings.json`.